 Booster doses are common for many vaccines.
 COVID-19 vaccines continue to offer protection against hospitalizations and severe outcomes for people who are fully vaccinated.
 Protection against the virus may decrease over time and the efficacy of the vaccines is reduced against the rampant omicron variant.

-If you live in Massachusetts, anyone 5 years and olded is eligible for a booster shot.
-Those 18 and older can choose which brand of booster they prefer to get.
-Youth 5-17 years old can receive the Pfizer booster.
+If you live in Massachusetts, anyone 5 years and older is eligible for a booster shot.

 Can I mix and match my COVID-19 vaccine and booster?